abbieyip/calculator/README.md

 - Expressions cannot have unbalanced parentheses.
 - Parentheses must have at least one value.
 - Division by zero is invalid.

+## Design Notes
+1. Input validation <br>
+Check user input for expression.
+If no input was given, prompt user for an expression.
+2. Check format <br>
+Throws an error and exits out of program if expression does not meet expression guidelines. <br>
+3. Infix to postfix <br>
+Converts expression into postfix notation to determine priority. <br>
+4. Evaluate postfix <br>
+Returns the answer of the evaluated postfix expression.

 ## Examples <br>
 java Calculator <br>